KivApple/football_manager/README.md

 Please access http://localhost:8080/swagger-ui/index.html to have more info (expected parameters etc.) or look into `TeamController` class.

+## How to run a project

+First you need Java 17 to run the app.

+Second you need to create an empty Postgres database for the app.
+Default database URL and credentials are defined in `src/main/resources/application.properties`.
+If you want to change them you can either change them in this file or by passing environment variables (e.g. to override `spring.datasource.url` you can use `SPRING_DATASOURCE_URL` environment variable).
+Database needed both for normal app operation and for running tests.

+Project uses Gradle build system.
+Some useful commands:

+- `./gradlew bootRun` - Run an app
+- `./gradlew bootJar` - Builds JAR of the app located in `build/libs`.
+  This JAR will contain all dependencies and can be used without any other project files.
+- `./gradlew test` - Run all tests

+On Windows system `./gradlew` should be replaced with `gradlew.bat`.
+Also, you can install Gradle globally and just use `gradle` command.
+Finally you can open the project in IntelliJ IDEA and run it using IDE.

 ## Technical decisions

 1. I've chosen PostgreSQL as a relational database system, because on one hand